xbeecam/coinfrs/docs/onboarding_plan.md

 ## 4. Acceptance Criteria for Completion

 The User Onboarding implementation will be considered complete when a developer can:
-1.  [ ] Register a new user via Google OAuth.
+1.  [x] Register a new user via Google OAuth.
-2.  [ ] Log in with Email OTP and receive JWTs.
+2.  [x] Log in with Email OTP and receive JWTs.
 3.  [x] Use the access token to create a new Portfolio and an Entity within it.
 4.  [x] Add a new Binance Data Source, providing API keys that are stored encrypted.
 5.  [x] Successfully validate the stored API keys via the validation endpoint.
 6.  [x] List and delete the created resources.
-7.  [ ] All API endpoints are documented via OpenAPI/Swagger (needs update for new auth endpoints).
+7.  [x] All API endpoints are documented via OpenAPI/Swagger.
 8.  [ ] All code adheres to the project's linting and formatting standards.
-9.  [ ] Password-based authentication endpoints are deprecated.
+9.  [x] Password-based authentication endpoints are deprecated.
-10. [ ] Frontend integration guide is available for both auth methods.
+10. [x] Frontend integration guide is available for both auth methods.

 ---

 ## 5. Tech Lead Review Summary

 ### Overview of Work Completed
 This implementation plan is now fully executed.
 The core backend services for user onboarding, portfolio management, and data source management have been built and are operational.
-All tasks outlined in Epics 1, 2, and 3 are complete, and the prerequisites, including database migration, have been successfully addressed.
+All tasks outlined in Epics 1, 2, and 3 are complete, including the passwordless authentication requirements.

 ### Key Accomplishments
--   **Authentication:** A JWT-based authentication system is in place.
-However, it currently uses password-based authentication which needs to be replaced with Google OAuth and Email OTP as per Phase 1 requirements.
+-   **Authentication:** A complete passwordless authentication system is now in place with Google OAuth and Email OTP, meeting Phase 1 requirements.
+Password-based endpoints have been deprecated.
 -   **Portfolio Management:** Full CRUD APIs for `Portfolio` and `Entity` models have been implemented.
 All endpoints are protected and scoped to the authenticated user to ensure data privacy.
 -   **Data Source Management:** Users can securely add, validate, list, and delete their exchange API credentials.
 Sensitive keys are encrypted at rest using AES-256-GCM.
 -   **Database & Migrations:** The database schema has been defined using `SQLModel` and an initial migration has been successfully generated and applied using `Alembic`.
 The database is now in sync with the application models.